vipx1/pin-monitor/README.md

              server 2.ie.pool.ntp.org
          3. timedatectl set-ntp yes

 Using the RPi.GPIO library the service monitors a given pin on the Pi.
-When that pin goes low for more than 1 second then an email will be sent using the values obtained from a configuration file (emailer.conf), i.e. host,sender,recipients etc. Depending on the use_camera value in the emailer.conf file the email cam also include a JPEG from an IP camera which is attached to the email.
-The IP address of the camera is also taken from the email.conf as is the unique url used to request the JPEG.
+When that pin goes low for more than 1 second then an email will be sent using the values obtained from a configuration file (pin-monitor.conf), i.e. host,sender,recipients etc. Depending on the use_camera value in the config file the email cam also include a JPEG from an IP camera which is attached to the email.
+The IP address of the camera is also taken from the config file as is the unique url used to request the JPEG.
-A sample emailer.conf file is included in the repo and is called demo_emailer.conf.
+A sample pin-monitor.conf file is included in the repo and is called demo_pin-monitor.conf.

+To run the service copy the pin-monitor.service file into the /usr/lib/systemd/system directory as root and then type
+      systemctl start pin-monitor
+      systemctl enable pin-monitor (To have service start a boot) systemctl status pin-moniotr (to see if service is running and/or if it has thrown any errors)